Visit campus to learn what Hawkeye has to offer you!

 Computer Lab: Practice your coding and programming skills with the latest in industry software.

-This program is offered in the evening with classes starting at 6:00pm, allowing you to work and go to school at the same time.
-You will also take online classes to complete your degree.
+This program is offered in the evening with classes starting at 5:00pm, allowing you to work and go to school at the same time.
+You will also take hybrid and online classes to complete your degree.

 An articulation agreement allows you to transfer your Web Programming and Development coursework to the Technology Management program at the University of Northern Iowa.